 Q: Can perimenopause cause depression even if I’ve never been depressed before?

-Q: Will antidepressants help perimenopause depression?
+Q: Will antidepressants help perimenopausal depression?

 Q: How long does perimenopausal depression last?

-Q: Can trauma make perimenopause depression worse?
+Q: Can trauma make perimenopausal depression worse?

 WAYS TO WORK WITH ANNIE